-The Corps of Engineers measures radon flux at the NFSS once a year between early to late summer.
+The Corps of Engineers measures radon flux at the NFSS once a year in the summer.
 Measurement of radon flux provides an indication of the rate of radon-222 emission from a surface.
-Radon flux is measured with activated charcoal canisters placed on a grid spaced 15 meters (49.2 feet) on center across the surface of the IWCS for a 24-hour exposure period.
+Radon flux is measured with activated charcoal canisters, as shown in Figure 2, placed on a grid spaced 15 meters (49.2 feet) on center across the surface of the IWCS for a 24-hour exposure period.
 A total of 180 canisters are placed on the IWCS for an annual measurement of radon flux.
-Sample locations are shown on Figure 2 on the last page.
-The burgundy outlines in Figure 2 depict the outlines of the building foundations buried within the IWCS.
-Portions of the Building 411 foundation contain the high activity K-65 residues.
+Sample locations are shown on Figure 5.
+The pink outlines in Figure 5 depict the outlines of the building foundations buried within the IWCS.
+Portions of the former Building 411 foundation contain the high activity K-65 residues.